TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 17/1 Samuel 17.4.md

 ---

-And there went out a champion out of the camp of the Philistines, named Goliath, of Gath, whose height was six cubits and a span.
+There went out a champion out of the camp of the Philistines, named Goliath, of Gath, whose height was six cubits and a span.